Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: A bijective proof of Theorem

 Throughout this section, let us fix a labeled tree $T\in \pbtl_n$.
 Let the nodes of $T$ be $v_1,v_2,\dots,v_n$ listed in inorder, as in Figure~\ref{fig:PreInorder}.
 After setting up some notation, we identify a special subset of nodes of $T$ as ``prunable''.
 This set of nodes will allow us to give a simple description of the weights of a corresponding set of edges in $T$.

-Let the \bemph{roof} of $T$ be the set of nodes of $T$ which can be reached from the root by either traversing only left edges or only traversing right edges.
+Let the \bemph{roof} of $T$ be the set of nodes of $T$ which can be reached from the root by either traversing only left edges or traversing only right edges.
 Let the set of nodes which are not in the roof be the \bemph{attic}.

-\begin{definition} Let $v_j\in \node{T}$ be a node which is in the attic of $T$. \begin{itemize} \item If $v_j$ is the left child of $v_{k}$ for some $k>j$, let $i$ be the greatest index smaller than $j$ such that $v_i$ is an ancestor of $v_j$.
+\begin{definition} Let $v_j\in \node{T}$ be a node in the attic of $T$. \begin{itemize} \item If $v_j$ is the left child of $v_{k}$ for some $k>j$, let $i$ be the greatest index smaller than $j$ such that $v_i$ is an ancestor of $v_j$.
 Define the \bemph{distinguished triple} corresponding to $v_j$ to be $(v_i,v_j,v_k)$, and define the \bemph{distinguished ancestor} of $v_j$ to be $v_i=\da(v_j)$. \item If $v_j$ is the right child of $v_i$ for some $i<j$, let $k$ be the smallest index greater than $j$ such that $v_k$ is an ancestor of $v_j$.
-Define the \bemph{distinguished triple} of $v_j$ to be $(v_i,v_j,v_k)$, and define the \bemph{distinguished ancestor} of $v_j$ to be $v_k=\da(v_j)$. \end{itemize} \end{definition} We call the unique path from $v_j$ to $\da(v_j)$, including both $v_j$ and $\da(v_j)$, the \bemph{distinguished path} of the node $v_j$.
+Define the \bemph{distinguished triple} of $v_j$ to be $(v_i,v_j,v_k)$, and define the \bemph{distinguished ancestor} of $v_j$ to be $v_k=\da(v_j)$. \end{itemize} \end{definition} {Observe that if $v_j\in \node{T}$ is in the attic of $T$, then its distinguished ancestor always exists.
+Indeed, assuming $v_j$ is the left child of $v_k$ for some $k>j$, if there exists no $i<j$ such that $v_i$ is an ancestor of $v_j$, then $v_j$ must be in the roof of $T$, a contradiction, hence the distinguished ancestor of $v_j$ exists.
+Similar reasoning holds when $v_j$ is the right child of $v_i$ for some $i<j$.
+See Figure~\ref{fig: distinguished ancestor schematic} for a schematic diagram of the two cases in Definition~\ref{def: distinguished ancestor}, where the blue triangles indicate arbitrary subtrees of $T$.}

+We call the unique path from $v_j$ to $\da(v_j)$, including both $v_j$ and $\da(v_j)$, the \bemph{distinguished path} of the node $v_j$.
 Figure~\ref{fig: roof-attic} shows a tree $T$ with its roof and attic highlighted, with a list of the distinguished triples for each $v_j$ in the attic of $T$.